jkueh/airbnb-trip-planner/README.md

   1. Call `run/script` from inside the repository; or
   2. Run `go run .` (or `go run *.go` if you're on an older version of `go`.)

+An example trip file and output CSV file are in the repository, and should give you a better idea of how things are set up.

+### Search area coordinates

+The way this tool searches for properties is by a map rectangle - Which means that it has two sets of coordinates - One for the bottom-left corner of the rectangle (`sw`), and one for the upper-right (`ne`).
+*Why it's not `nw` and `se` is beyond me, but I digress.*

+You can get these coordinates by going to Google Maps, clicking on a location (note: not a location pin, or location heading), and copying and pasting the values that pop up at the bottom-centre of your screen.
+Repeat this process for the other corner of the 'rectangle', and plug them into the YAML file.

 ### Environment Variables

 This is kept fairly primitive, with the idea that everything should be managed